ayushsharma82/ElegantOTA/docs/async-mode.md

 ### For Arduino IDE:

+1. Go to your Arduino libraries directory
+2. Open `ElegantOTA` folder and then open `src` folder
-1. Locate the `ELEGANTOTA_USE_ASYNC_WEBSERVER` macro in the `ElegantOTA.h` file, and set it to `1`:
+3. Locate the `ELEGANTOTA_USE_ASYNC_WEBSERVER` macro in the `ElegantOTA.h` file, and set it to `1`:

    ```cpp
    #define ELEGANTOTA_USE_ASYNC_WEBSERVER 1
    ```

-2. Save the changes to the `ElegantOTA.h` file.
+4. Save the changes to the `ElegantOTA.h` file.

-3. You are now ready to use ElegantOTA in async mode for your OTA updates, utilizing the ESPAsyncWebServer library.
+5. You are now ready to use ElegantOTA in async mode for your OTA updates, utilizing the ESPAsyncWebServer library.

 ### For PlatformIO: